Cathy347Le/made-from-scratch/docs/pull_request_template.md

 - [ ] Test A
 - [ ] Test B

-**Test Configuration**:

-- Firmware version:
-- Hardware:
-- Toolchain:
-- SDK:

 # Checklist:

 - [ ] My code follows the style guidelines of this project
+- [ ] I fixed all my linting errors
-- [ ] I have performed a self-review of my code
+- [ ] If it is a core feature, I have added thorough tests.
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings